Meta takes aim at Twitter with the launch of rival app Threads | Technology

 Meta takes aim at Twitter with the launch of rival app Threads

-Meta unveiled an app to rival Twitter on Thursday, appearing to target users looking for an alternative to the social media platform owned and frequently changed by Elon Musk.Called Threads, the new offering is billed as a text-based version of Metas photo-sharing app Instagram that the company says provides a new, separate space for real-time updates and public conversations.The app went live just after midnight Wednesday in the UK in Apple and Google Android app stores in more than 100 countries including the US, Britain, Australia, Canada and Japan.

-Meta unveiled an app to rival Twitter on Thursday, appearing to target users looking for an alternative to the social media platform owned — and frequently changed — by Elon Musk.
+Meta has unveiled an app to rival Twitter, appearing to target users looking for an alternative to the social media platform owned — and frequently changed — by Elon Musk.

-There are buttons to like, repost or quote a ''thread'', and counters showing the number of likes and replies that a post has received.
+There are buttons to like, repost, reply to or quote a ''thread'', and counters showing the number of likes and replies that a post has received.

 Twitter co-founder Jack Dorsey pointed it out in a snarky tweet saying, ''All your Threads are belong to us'' that included a screenshot of the disclosure.
 Musk replied ''yeah''.